vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/kubernetes/dotnet-2_0-webform-atlcom32.md

 The `Dockerfile` assumes that your solution is named COMClient and is placed at the same level as the `Dockerfile`.
 The `Dockerfile` also assume that you've published the application to the `bin\Release\Publish` folder.

 The `Dockerfile` downloads and installs the VC++ redistributable in a special way due to the fact that the installer is asynchronous.
-The powershell `Start-Process` and `Wait-Process` Cmdlets synchronize the operation so the docker build doesn't terminate prematurely.
+The PowerShell `Start-Process` and `Wait-Process` Cmdlets synchronize the operation so the docker build doesn't terminate prematurely.

 The `Dockerfile` then registers the ATL/COM DLL that the .NET 2.0 project depends on.
 Care is taken to use the 32-bit `regsvr.exe` which is located in `c:\Windows\SysWOW64`.